Usageο

 Installationο

-βοΈ To use AMPcombi, first install it using:
+βοΈ To use AMPcombi, first install it via any of the three options:

 conda create -n ampcombi python==3.11 mmseqs2==15.6f452 ampcombi